paulo-eduardo/motivation/README.md

 # Welcome to my Motivation Project

+This project is a prototype to track motivation of the student during an activite.
+This is to help professor know and work around to be sure to keep the student motivation high.

 ## Prerequisites

 Make sure to have the following CLI tools: `docker` and `docker-compose` to get it running properly.